Large Language Models as Students Who Think Aloud: Overly Coherent, Verbose, and Confident: Results

 To provide intuition, we include a small set of illustrative comparisons between LLM-generated think-alouds and human learner utterances.
+These patterns were present for both GPT-4.1 and WizardLM-2.
 Across both simple and extended context conditions, the LLM frequently generated complete or near-complete expert solutions, even when learner utterances were brief, uncertain, or metacognitive.
-For example, a learner's utterance as minimal as “Two atoms” elicited a response beginning, “Alright, let me try to lay this out step by step,” followed by a reconstruction of the full problem and a multi-step solution connecting glucose stoichiometry to hydrogen yield.
-Similarly, ``Let’s get the second hint'' prompted a self-contained explanation of the entire solution path.
+For example, a learner's utterance as minimal as \textit{``Two atoms''} elicited a response beginning, \textit{``Alright, let me try to lay this out step by step,''} followed by a formula-based reconstruction of the full problem and a multi-step solution connecting glucose stoichiometry to hydrogen yield.
+Similarly, \textit{``Let's get the second hint''} prompted a self-contained explanation of the entire solution path (i.e., \textit{``Alright, let me try to lay this out step by step and see if I have the logic right.
+I want to find the amount of C6H12O6 (glucose) in moles, and I know that for every 1 mole of glucose, I end up producing 6 moles of H2.
+So, if I know the total moles of H2 produced, I should divide that by 6 to get the moles of glucose used.'')}.